 “How long (?) [will the gods make us suffer]?

 Will they make us suffer illness forever?”

 The measures Atrahasis has to take in order to circumvent the disaster also hint at a more than regional disaster.
-He must take on board birds, wild beasts and cattle, as well as his family, for Ellil’s intention is to destroy all life and leave no survivors.
+He must take on board birds, wild beasts and cattle, for Ellil’s intention is to destroy all life and leave no survivors.
 He must build (in the Gilgamesh version) a gigantic cube seven storeys high, its length, breadth and height each 120 cubits (50 metres), and take “the seed of all living creatures”.
 Again, it is Genesis which makes clear the reason for these instructions.
 The design of the vessel, a vastly more seaworthy 300 by 50 by 30 cubits, answers its explicit purpose: the earth’s animals are to be entirely blotted out, and from those preserved in the ark the earth, once the deluge is over, is to be restocked.
 Even birds will not survive the cataclysm.

 Nonetheless, for all its Mesopotamian colour, Atrahasis is a story about the whole human race.
 It explains in Mesopotamian terms why mankind was created, and why mankind had to be destroyed.
 After the Deluge death is instituted as the normal end to human life, not just the consequence of disease and famine.
 In such a context the Deluge cannot but have been universal.
 The same applies to the tradition which tells of it.
 If the deluge was a real event, and perceived as affecting the whole of mankind, the tradition can hardly have originated in the experience of a merely regional inundation.